psychospace/psychospace.info/✼ Timeline/Major Events/Mass-Resurrection Incident.md

 * [[Silver (XI)|Silver]], who had been ensnared inside an unreal space.

 At the same time, the [[Base (XI)|Bases]] emerged: one of which was in [[Estelis Ranch]].

+The truth of the incident was that the Pitcher had just ascended as a [[new god]] and required players for a grim "game", modeled on fading psychospacial memories of [[skitball]], to release its friend [[Ciro Enfys]] from torment and recover its own memories.